skandaloptagon/AppointmentSystem/README.md

     python RestAPI.py

-This will run in localhost:80 so you just need to open your browser and enter `localhost`
+This will run in localhost:80 by default, so you just need to open your browser and enter `localhost`

 Alternatively, you may edit the hostname, portnumber, and database file name.
 For more info: